 I was also lucky that my uncle was an electronics designer working for a Boston area company and one year he presented me with a hand made, breadboard AM transmitter…my own radio station!
 This thing had 3 tubes and all exposed wiring including the AC input which I was told to keep my hands away from.
 (Imagine this today).
 It’s absolutely amazing that I never ever got a shock from that thing.
 Now I was up on the roof erecting antennas fashioned from curtain rods, the TV antenna…anything which would get my signal out further.
 I don’t know how much power that thing made but with about 50 feet of wire connected to it I could hear my station about 4 blocks away.

 Unfortunately, I grew up (ok, I got older) but my career path took related yet twin courses…one of them as an electronic technician managing a service department for a local audio store for 18 years and radio broadcasting where I worked for years as a DJ, newscaster and am currently the Production Director for a group of CBS-owned radio stations.
-In my current job I produce radio commercials all day long so shortwave listening brings welcome relief from the commercial world.
-My hobbies are still electronics and long distance radio listening, and I enjoy AM.
-SW and RCA Victor 45 RPM phonos.
+In my current job I produce radio commercials all day long so I get to work both sides of radio…producing and listening.
+My hobbies are still electronics and long distance radio listening, and I enjoy AM, SW and vintage phonographs.
 My interests also include collecting and restoring older transistor radios…all the ones I lusted after as a kid and more.
-I have a decent collection of portable radios from the 50’s and 60’s, novelty radios, some Zenith Trans-Oceanics and several world band radios of various vintages and size.
+I have a decent collection of portable radios from the 50’s and 60’s, novelty radios, Zenith Trans-Oceanics and several world band radios of various vintages and size.
 I also admit to enjoying XM Satellite radio but for me, listening to distant AM and SW stations still brings the same excitement of listening to that first transistor radio at night, pulling in stations from far away.
 This excitement will never be replaced by listening on the Internet or via Satellite, because the whole appeal is the very fact that the signal has traveled such a long distance right to my radio.
-Of course I enjoy news and discussion content from the SW broadcasters of the world, but I will never deny that the excitement of the reception itself is key in my enjoyment of the hobby.
+Of course I enjoy music, news and discussion content, but I will never deny that the excitement of the reception itself is key in my enjoyment of the hobby.